husakihor/OM3D/README.md

 The new mode `Add` is defined in the enum class `BlendMode`.

-Below you can find the behavior specific to materials for which this `BlendMode` has been set
+Below you can find the behavior specific to materials for which this `BlendMode` has been set.

 ```c++
 switch(_blend_mode)